UMKC Foundation Leadership

 Jay Wilson was born and raised in Sedalia, Missouri, and graduated from Smith-Cotton High School in 1998.
 He attended the University of Central Missouri and graduated with a degree in Political Science & Speech Communication in 2002.
 Wilson received his master’s degree in public administration from Park University in 2009.

-Following service in Iraq with the United States Navy, Wilson returned to Missouri to work in the nonprofit sector.
+Following service in the Middle East with the United States Navy, Wilson returned to Missouri to work in the nonprofit sector.
 Prior to his arrival at UMKC in 2012, he worked for the Kansas City Sports Commission, Kansas City University of Medicine & Biosciences, and Park University.

 Wilson is currently in his second term as a member of the North Kansas City School Board, and is in his first term as a member of the Planned Industrial Expansion Authority board of Kansas City.